 Making deep connections through shared experiences

-Mentors are indispensable to the event and everyone from newcomers to experienced developers can learn something from them.
+Mentors are indispensable to the SAS Hackathon; everyone from newcomers to experienced developers can learn something from them.

 Often, the SAS Hackathon is a way for mentors to reflect on the days when they were in the shoes of the participants as competitors.
 It’s that full-circle moment that allows mentors to form personal connections with team members.